Water Softener Service in Utah County

 Common Water Softener Repairs

 As with most appliances in your home, your water softener is subject to potential problems and may need to be repaired.
-The most common problem in water softeners is blockages.
-This can happen if the salt and other minerals in the softener accumulate enough to form deposits in the filter screen and the brine line.
+The most common problem in water softeners is blockages which can happen when salt and other minerals in the softener accumulate and form deposits in the filter screen and the brine line.
 These are easily fixed by homeowners with little help from professionals.

 The resin beads in salt-based water softeners can sometimes become damaged and need to be replaced.
 These beads in the mineral tank can often last for as long as the softener itself, but they may need to be cleaned or replaced if you notice debris floating in softened water.
 This usually means that the beads are deteriorating.